JuborajSD/Random-string-generator/README.md

 # Random String Generator

-**File contents:**

-- set_secret.js
-- get_secret.js
-- secret.json

-## Usage
+## Instructions

+Must have **Node** installed.

-1. To add a word and it's random string do:
+1. To set a random string do:

 ```bash
 node set_secret.js
 ```

-then type anything to get its random String Those words will be added to secret.json
+Then input anything you want in readline it will be added with a random string to secret.json.

 <br/>

-2. To get the word and it's random string do:
+2. To get the existing random string do:

 ```bash
 node get_secret.js
 ```

-then type the string you added to get the data
+then type what you recently added or is stored in secret.json.

-secret.json file must have **{ }** to work as json data.
+3. ##### Add **{ }** in secret.json file if empty or any error.